kemitchell/square-one-forms/employee.md

 # Conflicts

-By accepting your offer, you guarantee that you aren't under any contract or other legal obligation that will keep you from doing your job.
+By accepting your offer, you guarantee that you aren't under any contract or other legal obligation that will significantly limit your ability to do your job.

 # Commitment